scipy/scipy/doc/source/tutorial/stats/continuous_genhyperbolic.rst

 Generalized Hyperbolic Distribution
 ===================================

-The Generalized Hyperbolic Distribution is defined as the normal variance-mean mixture with Generalized Inverse Gaussian distribution as mixing distribution.
+The Generalized Hyperbolic Distribution is defined as the normal variance-mean mixture with Generalized Inverse Gaussian distribution as the mixing distribution.
-The "hyperbolic" characterization refers to the fact that shape the log-probability distribution can be described as an hyperbola.
-Hyperbolic distributions are sometime referred as semi-fat tail because their probability density decrease slower than "sub-hyperbolic" distributions (e.g. normal distribution, whose log-probability decreases quadratically), but faster than other "extreme value" distributions (e.g. `pareto` distribution, whose log-probability decreases logarithmically).
+The "hyperbolic" characterization refers to the fact that the shape of the log-probability distribution can be described as a hyperbola.
+Hyperbolic distributions are sometime referred to as semi-fat tailed because their probability density decrease slower than "sub-hyperbolic" distributions (e.g. normal distribution, whose log-probability decreases quadratically), but faster than other "extreme value" distributions (e.g. `pareto` distribution, whose log-probability decreases logarithmically).

 Functions
 ---------

-Different parameterization exists in literature, scipy implementing the location-scale as for Prause (1999)
+Different parameterization exists in the literature; SciPy implements the location-scale as in Prause (1999).

 .. math::
    :nowrap: